Nepali Language Training Course

 We aim to enable learners to achieve proficiency in their target language, and to understand local culture, enabling them to communicate effectively.
 The center will allocate the most appropriate tutors, curricula, resources and learning opportunities for each learner.
 The center is open to members of international organizations, college students, researchers and others.

 We offer both long and short language training courses.
-People planning to live in Nepal long- term ( two years or more) are encouraged to join the 4-5 month basic Courses.
-Short-term volunteers will probably find the 1-2 month course sufficient.
-Students on package courses attend 20 hours of classes per week.
+People planning to live in Nepal long- term are encouraged to join the 4 to 8 week course.
+Short-term volunteers will probably find a 2-4 week course effective.
+We also offer 2 week long full time courses.
 However, customized courses can be arranged according to individual needs and length of stay in Nepal.
 The VSN courses are ideal for anyone whose work or personal circumstances make it difficult to attend scheduled courses.
 Full- and part –time courses are available in Nepali and Hindi.
-Newari, Tibetan and Gurung at beginner’s intermediate and advanced levels.
-Instruction in specialist terminology areas such as medicine, community development, community health development, community health is available for intermediate and advanced students.

 VSN provides cultural orientation with lectures, discussions, videos, fieldwork and visits.
 The orientation course focuses on Nepali culture, history, religion, festivals, society, politics and daily life.
 Learners are advised on how to adjust to life in Nepal everything from basic shopping to complex staff management.

-Class size is generally limited to two in the Basic Course.
-Each learner is given equal opportunity to learn and practice.If someone has a special learning preference or difficulty, individual Classes can be arranged.
+Class size is generally limited to two or three in the Basic Course.
+Each learner is given equal opportunity to learn and practice.If someone has a special learning preference or difficulty, individual classes can be arranged.
 Additional Classes can be arranged for those who prefer to learn at a slower pace.
-Orientation and script classes are conducted in groups.

 VSN arranges accommodation with Nepali families living near to the Centre, for students wanting to experience life in a typical household.
 This provides an excellent opportunity to practice language and to get to know local culture first – hand.